Jigyansu-Nanda/Data-Structures-and-Algorithms/11. Binary Search Tree/README.md

  - The right subtree of a node contains only nodes with keys greater than the node’s key.
  - The left and right subtree each must also be a binary search tree.

+## Applications of Binary Search Tree
+ - To maintain a sorted stream of data or sorted set of data
+ - To implement a Doubly Ended Priority Queue
+ - To keep track of smaller/greater/floor/ceil value for inputs in a stream

 ## Construction

 ```java